5 September 2022 - 7 September 2022

 A number of special sessions will be held within the framework of SEMC 2022.
 Special sessions, while devoted to the reporting and discussion of the latest developments on a particular theme, will be expected to have international relevance.
 They will typically feature 10 to 25 presentations.

-The special sessions that were organised for the last SEMC conference may be seen on the Conference website.
+The special sessions that have been accepted to date may be seen on the Conference website.

 If you are interested in organising a special session, you are invited to submit a proposal of not more than 20 lines.
 You can find full details about the special sessions on the website.